Pingo Canadian Landmark: Pingos

-The Tuktoyaktuk Peninsula has the greatest concentration of pingos in the world with a total of 1,350 pingos.
+The Tuktoyaktuk Peninsula also known as Mackenzie Delta, has the greatest concentration of pingos in the world with a total of 1,350 pingos.
 These pingos formed in one of two distinct ways: hydrostatically and hydraulically.
 Hydrostatic pingos are the result of closed systems caused by continuous permafrost where there is an impermeable ground layer, leading to the build up of hydrostatic pressure.
 Hydraulic pingos are caused by open systems where groundwater flows in, leading to the accumulation of artesian pressure.
+Parks Canada has designated an area of 8 Pingos as a protected site.

 Other features

 The Landmark protects an excellent example of massive ice.
 One section of the frozen groundwater, part of an eroded hillside by the sea, is over 500 m long, and 10 m high.
 Other less visible ice beds in the region are over 40 m thick.
 This type of ice is found in permafrost, and can be thousands of years old.

 The permafrost environment of the Landmark also hosts wedge ice.
 These are vertical masses of ice that form after water freezes in the cracks around ground that has contracted due to extreme cold.
 When ice wedges connect to one another, they can form tundra polygons.
 These polygons are most striking when viewed from the air.